ipaqmaster/tesseractTrainer/README.md

 ## About

-This is a bash script for quickly training a new .traineddata for any font.ttf file.
+This is a bash script for quickly training a new .traineddata for any given font.ttf file when given a text file of lines to generate and train against.

 ## Usage

-The script accepts a few arguments: `-font` `-traininglines` `-fontsize`.
+The script accepts a few arguments:

-There is a default fontsize of `15` and it assumes the traininglines is `./traininglines.txt`.

-The traininglines should contains lines the script should generate training .tif's for (And .txt files accompanying them)

-The script will then generate tifs and txt files transcribing them in a ground-truth directory for your chosen font and will begin training with tesstrain immediately.
+* `-font` (Required)

+A ttf file to train for.

+`-traininglines` (Default: `traininglines.txt`)

+A text file with lines of text for tif and txt generation for training.

+`-fontsize` (Default: `15`)

+An optional desired font size for generating .tif's.

+`--`

+An optional flag to pass arguments through to tesstrain (e.g., `-- MAX_ITERATIONS=1000000 TARGET_ERROR_RATE=0.001`)